sctlcd/the-green-corner/README.md

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>

- - Login feature to implement
- - Admin and user roles to implement
- - Photo of the plants to displayed
+ - A "profile photo" of the plants to displayed in the Plants list page.
- - User can takes photos and upload them
+ - User can upload photos of plants for making the identification easier.
- - Validation of the new plant uploaded
+ - Review and validation feature of a new added plant by other users.
+ - User authentication

 Back to [top](#TableOfContents)